SCIRA

-SCIRA is the acronym by which the Snipe Class International Racing Association is known.
-SCIRA is the governing body of the Snipe international class in the sport of sailing recognized by the International Sailing Federation.
+The Snipe Class International Racing Association (SCIRA) is the governing body for the Snipe class in the sport of sailing, recognized as an international class by World Sailing.

 History

 SCIRA was established in November 1932, and Hub E. Isaacks of Snipe fleet number 1 at Dallas Sailing Club was the first commodore.
-In march, 1933, SCIRA chartered fleet number 8 to the Royal Cinque Ports Yacht Club in Dover Harbour, Kent, becoming the first fleet established outside the United States.
-By 1936, the Snipe Class became the world's largest racing class.
+In March 1933, SCIRA chartered fleet number 8 to the Royal Cinque Ports Yacht Club in Dover Harbour, Kent, becoming the first fleet established outside the United States.
+By 1936, the Snipe class became the world's largest racing class.

 Board officers

-Jerelyn Biehl, the paid, full time Executive Director, runs the Snipe Class International Racing Association (SCIRA) office.
+Jerelyn Biehl, the paid, full-time executive firector, runs the class association office.

 The SCIRA Board of Governors holds bi-annual meetings, usually during the World Championship.